fsharp/fsharp.org/use/linux/index.md

         sudo make install

    If installing to a different prefix, use the same prefix as for the Mono runtime above.

-Once installed, see the [Linux and Cross-Platform Development Guide](/guides/mac-linux-cross-platform) to go further.

 <br />